groonga/groonga/doc/source/reference/commands/column_create.rst

        This flag is available only for ``COLUMN_SCALAR`` and ``COLUMN_VECTOR``.

+   * - ``COMPRESS_ZSTD``
+     - It enables column value compression by Zstandard.
+You need Groonga that enables Zstandard support.

+       Compression by Zstandard is faster than compression by zlib and the same space efficiency as zlib.

+       This flag is available only for ``COLUMN_SCALAR`` and ``COLUMN_VECTOR``.

    * - ``WITH_SECTION``
      - It enables section support to index column.